polyaxon/polyaxon/README.md

 > **Warning**:
-Jobs are only deleted if they succeeded, sometime if you can cancel a deployment you might end up with undeleted jobs.
+Jobs are only deleted if they succeeded, sometime if you cancel a deployment you might end up with undeleted jobs.

 ```console
 $ kubectl delete job ...